vyta/windows-containers-workshop/labs/lab-04/README.md

-# Lab 4 - Exploring Mixed Workloads in a kubernetes cluster
+# [!WIP] Lab 4 - Exploring Mixed Workloads in a kubernetes cluster

 ## Part 1 - Creating the cluster